 The changing consumer landscape has flipped business on its head.
-What was once a company-controlled marketplace has become uncontrolled (from the business perspective) place where buying decisions are driven by the customer.
-Instead of being influenced to buy based on fancy billboards and Super Bowl commercials, people are now more influenced by the opinions of the friends, families, colleagues, and others within their network.
+What was once a company-controlled marketplace has become an uncontrolled (from the business perspective) place where buying decisions are driven by the customer.
+Instead of being influenced to buy based on fancy billboards and Super Bowl commercials, people are now more influenced by the opinions of friends, families, colleagues, and others within their network.

 Companies are now scrambling to re-orient themselves around customers in order to build a sustainable competitive advantage.
 This means that marketing needs to move away from being a planned, one-size-fits all experience that is “pushed” to consumers.
 Instead, companies need to focus on creating a great customer experience in the online world that is inviting and will “pull” them in.

 The first step in creating this consumer-centric experience is to learning everything possible about your target market.
 Most importantly, you need to discover your customer’s preferences for how they get the information they need to purchase.
 Here’s a guide to get you started…

 - What problems do they face?

 - Do they prefer reading content or watching videos?

 - What media do they read or follow?

 - What social sites do they visit?